 About

-I developed tidystats to solve two different problems in statistics reporting.
-The first problem is that of incorrect statistics reporting.
-Many scientific papers contain statistical inconsistencies , likely due to typos and copy-paste mistakes.
-The second problem is that of incomplete statistics reporting.
-Researchers often only report the statistics in their papers, which means they need to carefully balance comprehensive reporting with writing a legible text.
+Not all statistics are reported.
+Researchers often only report statistics in their papers, which means they need to carefully balance comprehensive reporting with writing a legible text.
 As a result, statistics are sometimes summarized or omitted in favor of producing a clearer paper.
+While this may seem like a reasonable compromise, the statistics are still necessary to check conclusions or for use in subsequent work (e.g., meta-analyses).

 There are several possible solutions to these two problems.
-To give people access to all the statistics, one can share the data and scripts of their study so that others can run the analyses themselves and obtain the required statistics.
+To give everyone access to the statistics, one can share the data and scripts of their study so that others can run the analyses themselves and obtain the required statistics.
 However, this is not (yet) very common, it is often time-consuming to do, and sometimes it is not possible to share the data.

 tidystats is my attempt at producing a user-friendly solution to the problems of incorrect and incomplete statistics reporting.